You are here

 If a visitor selects the 'Save' option, a disk file is created (e.g. CV-2559.doc) in a temporary folder on the Europass server.
 As soon as this file is forwarded to the visitor via the current HTTP connection or is sent to an e-mail address that the visitor specifies, this file is permanently and irrecoverably deleted from the server.

-All processing carried out by the Europass e-service meets the requirements of Regulation (EC) 45/2001 of the European Parliament and of the Council of 18 December 2000 on protection of individuals with regard to the processing of personal data by the Community institutions and bodies and on the free movement of such data.
+All processing carried out by the Europass e-service meets the requirements of Regulation (EU) 2018/1725 of the European Parliament and of the Council of 23 October 2018 on the protection of natural persons with regard to the processing of personal data by the Union institutions, bodies, offices and agencies and on the free movement of such data, and repealing Regulation (EC) No 45/2001 and Decision No 1247/2002/EC.

 2. What personal information do we collect, for what purpose and through which technical means?